oslokommune/dataplatform-probe/README.md

 * [**Grafana**](https://hub.docker.com/r/grafana/grafana) (+ [tns-db](https://hub.docker.com/r/grafana/tns-db)) | `http://localhost:3000`  \
   Observability and data visualization platform.
 Includes a provisioned datasource and dashboard for the application.
 Default username/password: `admin`/`admin`.

-* **WebSocket server** | `ws://localhost:8765` \
-  Simply echoes received events to connected clients (emulating [event-data-subscription](https://github.com/oslokommune/event-data-subscription)).

 * **HTTP server** | `http://localhost:8081` \
-  Accepts POST requests for events (emulating [okdata-event-collector](https://github.com/oslokommune/okdata-event-collector)).
-By default configured to introduce some (more or less random) latency (between 0-3 seconds) for ~10 percent of received events, and simply "losing" ~5 percent (configurable at `http://localhost:8081/config/` by passing query arguments, e.g. `?ADD_LATENCY_PERCENT=15`).
+  Accepts requests from tasks, currently emulating [okdata-metadata-api](https://github.com/oslokommune/okdata-metadata-api).
+By default configured to introduce some (more or less random) latency (between 0-3 seconds) for ~10 percent of requests, as well as failing with `401` for ~5 percent (configurable in `local/http_server/http_server.py`).

 The `run` target sets `LOCAL_RUN=true` and `LOCAL_SERVICES_ONLY=true`.
-While the first environment variable enables "debug mode", the latter tells the application to bypasss connections to `event-collector`/`event-data-subscription` and instead use the "dummy" WebSocket/HTTP servers mentioned above.
-Also: When running the application locally, an additonal task is created which simply prints a table of all tracked events every 30 seconds.
+While the first environment variable enables "debug mode", the latter tells the application to use the "dummy" HTTP server mentioned above.
+Also: When running the application locally, an additonal task is created which simply prints a table of all tracked tasks every 30 seconds.

-To test against `event-collector`/`event-data-subscription` "for real" (while stilling running the application locally), set the appropriate environment variables listed above (i.e. credentials, dataset id, webhook token) and use `make run-dp`.
+To test against real dataplatform services (while still running the application locally), set the appropriate environment variables listed above (i.e. credentials and dataset id) and use `make run-dp`.

 ```sh
 $ docker-compose -f local-compose.yaml ps # Check services